Introduction

 Tools like PlexTrac can make reporting, especially when collaborative, much easier, but are very expensive.

-- pwndoc is a great open-source alternative that works similarly to generate a word document based on findings.
+- pwndoc is a strong open-source alternative that generates Word documents from findings.

-- Ghostwriter by SpecterOps is another fantastic open-source tool that works just as well.
+- Ghostwriter by SpecterOps is another well-regarded open-source option.

 - SysReporter